azapi | October 2025 | |

 The following is a non-normative example response:¶

-The "issuer" value returned MUST be identical to the policy decision point's issuer identifier value into which the well-known URI string was inserted to create the URL used to retrieve the metadata.
+value returned MUST be identical to the Policy Decision Point identifier value into which the well-known URI string was inserted to create the URL used to retrieve the metadata.
 If these values are not identical, the data contained in the response MUST NOT be used.¶

 The recipient MUST validate that any signed metadata was signed by a key belonging to the issuer and that the signature is valid.
 If the signature does not validate or the issuer is not trusted, the recipient SHOULD treat this as an error condition.¶

-This specification defines an HTTPS binding which MUST be implemented by a compliant PDP.¶
+This specification defines an HTTPS binding using JSON serialization which MUST be implemented by a compliant PDP.¶

-Additional transport bindings (e.g. gRPC) MAY be defined in the future in the form of profiles, and MAY be implemented by a PDP.¶
+Additional transport bindings (e.g. gRPC or CoAP) MAY be defined in the future in the form of profiles, and MAY be implemented by a PDP.¶

 of application/json